All website owners of this world have one thing in common: We are obsessed with our statistics.

 With its modest word count of fewer than 800 words, I created 13 images to share with it.
-Some of them are included in the post, and some I created solely to share on social media.
+Some of them are included in the post itself, and some I created solely to share on social media.

 You don’t have to go that bazooka on images, of course.
-3-4 different images is also enough.
+3-4 different images are also enough.

 But I guess it was just too much info packed in one small image (especially if you look at it on mobile) so that they were perceived like one giant colorful stain.